Neurobathra strigifinitella

 Neurobathra strigifinitella is a moth of the family Gracillariidae.
 It is known from Québec, Canada, and the United States (including Pennsylvania, Florida, Georgia, Maine, Maryland, Missouri, New York, Texas, Virginia, Kentucky, and West Virginia).

 The larvae feed on Castanea species (including Castanea dentata, Castanea pumila and Castanea sativa), Castanopsis, Fagus species (including Fagus grandifolia) and Quercus species (including Quercus nigra, Quercus prinoides, Quercus rubra and Quercus virginiana).
-They probably mine the leaves of their host plant.
+They mine the leaves of their host plant.
 The mines may be found under the edge of a turned down leaf.